Welcome to ME/CFS Advocacy Week 2020

 Solve M.E. is pleased to announce the 2nd EmPOWER M.E.
 Roundtable on Monday April 20, 2020 followed by ME/CFS Congressional Advocacy Training and Networking Reception.
 Both Monday events will be held at the same location.
 Tuesday April 21, 2020 will be our ME/CFS Advocacy Day on Capitol Hill.
 Wednesday April 22, 2020 will take place at the National Institutes of Health, Bethesda MD campus.
 Transportation to and from Solve ME/CFS Advocacy week events and the hotel will be provided.

 Applications for the Solve M.E.
-Travel Awards are now open.
+Travel Awards are now closed.
 Travel stipends of up to $500 will be awarded for individuals or organizations wishing to participate in-person in Washington D.C.
 The inaugural 2020 Community Advisory Council will participate in a blind peer review process to select award recipients.
+Winners will be announced in early March of 2020.

 October 18, 2019: ME/CFS Advocacy Week Dates Announced